-Previous studies have reported comparable outcomes between RF ablation and hepatic resection in terms of long-term survival for patients with early stage HCC.
+Previous studies have reported comparable outcomes between RF ablation and hepatic resection in terms of long-term survival for patients with early-stage HCC.
 Based on these results, both hepatic resection and RF ablation are considered as curative treatment options for early stage HCC.
-Although treatment modality was not an independent prognostic factor for OS in patients with subphrenic HCCs, there were some differences in treatment outcomes between patients with subphrenic HCCs and non-subphrenic HCCs that need to be considered when treatment modality is determined.
+Although treatment modality was not an independent prognostic factor for OS in patients with subphrenic HCCs, there were some differences in treatment outcomes between patients with subphrenic HCCs and nonsubphrenic HCCs that need to be considered when treatment modality is determined.
 First, the LTP rate after RF ablation was much higher for patients with subphrenic HCCs.
 Second, recurrent LTP was common in patients with subphrenic HCCs.
 In 12 (41%) of 29 patients who had LTP, multiple treatments were performed to control the LTP.
 Third, the peritoneal seeding rate for subphrenic HCCs was as high as 9.5% in the RF ablation group.
 Considering these unfavorable outcomes of RF ablation for subphrenic HCCs, it may be reasonable to preferentially consider hepatic resection as the first-line treatment for subphrenic HCCs rather than percutaneous RF ablation.
 Otherwise, laparoscopic RF ablation or combined transarterial chemoembolization and RF ablation should be considered because these modalities can be more effective than percutaneous RF ablation alone in terms of local tumor control [25-27].
 However, this issue needs to be investigated further.

 Our study has some limitations.
 First, because this is a retrospective study, the treatment groups were not randomized, and we could not exclude the possibility of selection bias.
 However, we analyzed the effect of treatment modality (hepatic resection vs. percutaneous RF ablation) after controlling for potential compounding factors.
-Second, this is a single-center study.
+Second, HCC was diagnosed based on clinical guidelines in most patients in the RF ablation group.
+Therefore, there was a possibility of false-positive diagnosis, which could affect the outcomes.
+Third, this is a single-center study.
 In general, the outcomes of both hepatic resection and RF ablation greatly depend on the expertise and experience of the operators.
 In addition, we only used the single straight type of RF electrode and US as a guiding modality.
 Using other types of RF electrodes or guiding modalities may result in different therapeutic outcomes.
-Therefore, care should be taken when generalizing our results to other institutions.
+Therefore, care should be taken when generalizing our results to that from other institutions.

-In conclusion, although OS was not significantly different between patients who underwent hepatic resection or percutaneous RF ablation for HCCs abutting the diaphragm, DFS was better in the hepatic resection group, and LTP was as high as 46.6% at 5 years in the RF ablation group.
+In conclusion, although OS was not significantly different between patients who had undergone hepatic resection or percutaneous RF ablation for HCCs abutting the diaphragm, DFS was better in the hepatic resection group, and LTP was as high as 46.6% at 5 years in the RF ablation group.
 Therefore, it may be reasonable that hepatic resection should be preferentially considered over percutaneous US-guided radiofrequency ablation as a first-line treatment for HCCs abutting the diaphragm.

 ARTICLE HIGHLIGHTS